 Belgium tests response to Ebola-like outbreak scenario in national exercise

-On Tuesday, the Federal Public Service (FPS) for Health conducted an exercise with a range of partner organisations to test Belgium’s response to an outbreak of an unknown disease.
-Sciensano, regional health authorities, NMBS, Brussels airport, as well as the army and the World Health Organization (WHO), all took part.
+Belgium's Health ministry has conducted an exercise with a range of partner organisations to test Belgium’s response to an outbreak of an unknown disease.
+Sciensano, regional health authorities, rail operator SNCB, Brussels Airport, the army and the World Health Organization all took part.
 The exercise was carried out under the supervision of the European Centre for Disease Prevention and Control (ECDC).

 It is the first time Belgium has organised such a national-level exercise with international partners.
 Initiated by the FPS Public Health, it aimed to test procedures for viral haemorrhagic fevers, including those caused by Ebola and Marburg viruses.

-Participants received information in a fragmented, piecemeal way and were expected to respond as they would in real life.
-The procedures will now be evaluated to identify any gaps or areas for improvement.
+Participants received information in a fragmented way and were expected to respond as they would in real life.
+The procedures will now be evaluated to identify areas for improvement.

-According to Paul Riley of the ECDC, this is only the second time such an exercise has been organised at a national level at the request of a Member State.
+According to Paul Riley of the ECDC, this is only the second time such an exercise has been organised at a national level at the request of a member state.
 "The first exercise was held at the request of Malta.
-We organise such exercises quite often, but usually with several EU member states at the same time," Riley said.
+We organise such exercises quite often, but usually with several EU member states at the same time," he said.

 Broad collaboration

-According to Dirk Ramaekers, chairman of the Management Committee of the FPS Public Health, Belgium has drawn important lessons from the coronavirus crisis.
+According to Dirk Ramaekers, chair of the management committee of the FPS Public Health, Belgium has drawn important lessons from the coronavirus crisis.
 "We are now better prepared for outbreaks, but you can never be completely ready," he said.

 Related news